ZhanYang-nwpu/PE-RSITR/README.md

-## Requirements and Installation
-We recommended the following dependencies.
-- Python 3.10.8
-- PyTorch 1.13.1
-- NumPy 1.23.4
-- cuda 11.6
-- opencv 4.7.0
-- torchvision 0.14.1

 ## Download Data
 The RSITR dataset can be downloaded from our [Google Drive](https://drive.google.com/drive/folders/1F6WBQB-1PLqABh-uDv9m-KPdChakWcWY?usp=sharing).
 The download link is available below:
 ```